Is Secant The Opposite Of Cosine

 Another misconception is confusing secant with inverse cosine (arccos or cos^-1).
 While both involve cosine, they are different concepts.

 • Inverse Cosine: The inverse cosine function, denoted as arccos(x) or cos^-1(x), gives the angle whose cosine is x.
-In other words, if cos(θ) = x, then arccos(x) = θ.
+In plain terms, if cos(θ) = x, then arccos(x) = θ.

 • Secant: The secant function, on the other hand, gives the ratio of the hypotenuse to the adjacent side and is the reciprocal of the cosine function.